DIN A4 – € 13.90*

 This photo would have been cool, too, but didn't make it into the Bach calendar.

-And that is the favorite motif of my husband.
-The Bach monument, with the lettering "Bach" in the background.
+And that is the favorite motif of my husband: the Bach monument, with the lettering "Bach" in the background.
 All is a question of the perspective, is what he is saying.
-However, it's not so great to make it into the Bach calendar.
+This motif, of course, is not so great that it was allowed into the Bach calendar.

 You browse and browse for historical paintings, postcards, stamps, small pictures, etchings, oil paintings, miniatures, books, brochures, booklets and everything else there is: One of them was there.
 Namely, a so-called advertising stamp.
 A glass window in a church was depicted on it, including the words: Bachfenster in Rothenburg ob der Tauber.
-While searching for Bach cities and Bach places, a phone call quickly clarified that Bach had never been to Rothenburg, but that there was Bach monument located.
-Namely, the window shown on the advertising stamp.
+While searching for Bach cities and Bach places, a phone call quickly clarified that Bach had never been to Rothenburg, but that there was a Bach monument located.
+That is the window that was shown on the advertising stamp.

 The Blood Altar (... marginally visible on the right in the picture) is the sensation in this church for thousands of tourists, for quite a few Bach fans it is also the Bach window ensemble.
 And every bet: Bach lovers, who came there because of the historic Rothenburg, wouldn't even notice it.

-Also, this Bach monument below, too, could only be found once on the Internet as a tiny picture, and it was one of the last Bach monuments that my husband discovered in order to compile it "collectively, so to speak" for those interested in Bach.
-My husband did not succeed in photographing it in the same way as the one motif he saw on the Internet, namely with the sunshine on the monument.
+Also, this Bach monument below could only be found once on the internet as a tiny picture, and it was one of the last Bach monuments that my husband discovered in order to compile it "collectively, so to speak" for those interested in Bach.
+My husband did not succeed in photographing it in the same way as the one motif he saw on the internet, that is with the sunshine on the monument.
 But for such a photo to succeed, it took a little more than perfect weather.
 It had to be a certain day of the year and the perfect time, plus cloudless weather.
-In order for the sun to shine through one of the church windows at the right angle on Bach, almost a study is necessary.
-And that ... is a real challenge for a perfectionist who doesn't live in this particular city.
-Nevertheless, and in particular with the dreamlike background, it crowns the Bach calendar as a December motif.
+In order for the sun to shine through one of the church windows at the right angle to Bach, almost a study is necessary.
+And that ... is a real challenge even for a perfectionist who doesn't live in this city.
+Nevertheless, and in particular with the dreamlike background, it crowns the Bach calendar as the December motif.

-You now know what Bach looks like closer in the Ulm cathedral.
+You now know meanwhile what Bach looks like closer in the Ulm Cathedral.
 Here you have a good impression of where the composer stands exactly.
 And why it is so difficult to photograph him in such a way that he is illuminated by the sunshine.